ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 - The authority of priests

-- Inference and scripture as valid knowledge
+- Inference and scripture as independent sources of knowledge

 [INTERMEDIATE]

-The Brihaspati Sutras
+The Brihaspati Sutras and the evidence problem

-- Sarvadarshanasamgraha (14th c.) by Madhavacharya — a survey of Indian philosophies that presents Charvaka first (as the system to be refuted)
+- Sarvadarshanasamgraha (14th c.) by Madhavacharya ā the famous doxography (survey of Indian philosophies) that presents Charvaka first, as the system to be refuted; it preserves the school's classic verses

 Epistemology: Perception Only

-- Sabda (testimony/scripture): Religious texts are composed by humans, not gods
+- Sabda (testimony/scripture): religious texts are composed by humans, not gods

 - Upamana (comparison) and Arthapatti (postulation)

-This radical empiricism made Charvaka a formidable opponent in Indian philosophical debates.
+This radical empiricism made Charvaka the standing opponent in every Indian philosophical debate ā the school every theologian had to refute first.

-Ethics: Hedonism
+Ethics: Rational Hedonism

 Section 2: History & Influence